 • Obstructive sleep apnea syndrome (mild, moderate, and severe) tends to develop after body weight increases and age advances, with obesity being the most salient risk factor for the development of obstructive sleep apnea.

-• If uncontrolled, moderate to severe sleep apnea may be associated with brain structural lesions, pervasive sleepiness, and cognitive changes.
+• If uncontrolled, moderate to severe sleep apnea may be associated with hypertension, cardiovascular disease, brain structural lesions, pervasive sleepiness, and cognitive changes.

 • Sleep apnea is a risk factor for increased mortality in patients with COVID-19 infection.

 The first medical description of sleep apnea was made by Sidney Burwell and colleagues in 1956.
 Prior to that date there had been a few published cases of cardiopulmonary insufficiency with extreme obesity, periodic breathing, and hypersomnia or narcolepsy that were reviewed by Harvey Estes and colleagues in a 1957 article (50).
+Sancho Panza, Don Quixote’s esquire had a big belly, snored loudly, and slept up to 5 hour siestas (31).
 Burwell and associates described a case of a sleepy, obese patient and used the eponym of Pickwickian syndrome.
 The term “Pickwickian” was derived from The Posthumous Papers of the Pickwick Club written by Charles Dickens, in which the boy Joe resembles “modern” patients with obstructive sleep apnea because he was excessively fat, a heavy snorer, red-faced, and sleepy during the day (43).
 The popular movie The Westerner filmed in 1940 starring Gary Cooper and Walter Brennan shows a scene depicting a most classical obstructive sleep apnea event after an evening of heavy alcohol drinking.
 This film was produced more than 20 years before sleep apnea made it to the medical literature, indicating that sleep apnea was known at the popular level but not recognized by the medical establishment.